9) Where To Ask For Help

 The foundations of effective emergency response for any bite or sting is the emergency response plan.
 This simple document is vital in the heat of the moment and applies to all medical emergencies, not just scorpion stings.
 It contains 4 sections.

-• Your nearest medical facility and animal hospital.
+• Details of your nearest medical facility and animal hospital.

 • Poison information helpline emergency contact number.